Designing secure data pipelines for PHI claims adjudication

 def normalize_reject_code(code: Optional[str]) -> str:

-"""Intercept and map NCPDP reject codes to internal routing flags."""
+"""Step 4: map a raw NCPDP reject code to an internal routing flag."""

 if not code: